 John is a barrister specialising in professional disciplinary proceedings, regulatory and criminal law.
 Within these fields, his principal areas of interest include the regulation of healthcare professionals, environmental law, health and safety, serious organised crime and high-value financial crime.
-He is ranked as a leading criminal barrister at the London Bar in Chambers & Partners UK Bar Guide.
+He is ranked as a leading criminal barrister at the London Bar in Chambers and Partners UK Bar Guide and the Legal 500.

 John’s criminal law pedigree lends itself well to his increasing popularity in the professional disciplinary tribunals.
 He often acts in sensitive cases involving tandem criminal and disciplinary issues, in particular those concerning professionals with substance misuse or mental health problems.
 He is also experienced in matters related to serious clinical failings.
 He has particular expertise in the dental and nursing professions.